-41 The 400 respondents are likely more knowledgeable and interested in financial issues than the overall population of about 1,300 economist and specialist staff at grades A12-B4 who received the survey.
+&lt;sup>41 The 400 respondents are likely more knowledgeable and interested in financial issues than the overall population of about 1300 economist and specialist staff at grades A12-B4 who received the survey.

+- of the IMF staff's skillset.
+In addition to the gaps revealed by the IEO survey, more than half of mission chiefs responding to a 2017 IMF survey pointed to lack of financial expertise on country teams as one of the main challenges for mainstreaming macrofinancial integration; they also favored more MCM participation in missions (IMF, 2018a).
+Authorities in many countries, including but not limited to officials in S29 central banks, perceive IMF staff expertise and experience deployed on financial sector issues, particularly in Article IV consultations, to be not on par with their own staff (Takagi, 2018).
+Central bank officials interviewed, particularly in S5 institutions, suggested that they have been more successful in skilling up through recruitment of recent graduates with financial training and people with market experience.
+The Fund has had less scope to upgrade through hiring, given its low staff turnover and the fact that the overall size of the IMF has been capped for the past decade.
+The IMF has had therefore to rely more on training and especially on on-the-job experience. - 78.
 There is a sense both within and outside the IMF that the institution needs a deeper pool of expert financial economists to support and contribute to country work, and to undertake cutting-edge analytical work.
-This is a long-standing issue that has been discussed in previous IEO evaluations (e.g., IEO, 2011) as well as IMF reviews of surveillance (e.g., IMF, 2014b).
-A shortage of such staff is one factor behind the fact that the Fund has at times been overtaken by central banks in developing cutting-edge techniques, as noted in the previous chapter.
-In addition to helping advance the frontier on analytical tools, expert financial economists could also play a useful role within area departments by raising the level of analysis of and engagement on financial issues in bilateral surveillance.

-However, human resource policies, in particular the compensation structure and mobility requirements for career progression, have made it hard for the IMF to attract and nurture economists with high-level financial and macrofinancial skills.
+This is a longstanding issue that has been discussed in previous IEO evaluations (e.g., IEO, 2011) as well as IMF reviews of surveillance (e.g., IMF, 2014b).
+A shortage of such staff is one factor behind the fact that the Fund has at times been overtaken by central banks in developing cutting-edge techniques, as noted in the previous section.
+In addition to helping advance the frontier on analytical tools, expert financial economists could also play a useful role within area departments by raising the level of analysis of and engagement on financial issues in bilateral surveillance. - 79.
+However, HR policies, in particular the compensation structure and mobility requirements for career progression, have made it hard for the IMF to attract and nurture economists with high-level financial and macrofinancial skills.
 In interviews, managers and financial economists in central banks, academia, and the private sector indicated that IMF salaries are not competitive enough to attract recruits with special, high-demand skill sets.
 Moreover, the IMF does not offer an attractive career path for someone who wants a career as an expert financial economist-since most IMF promotions beyond a certain level require broader experience, including mission work as a fungible economist.
 Such mobility requirements, along with the pressures of operational work, make it difficult for financial economists, especially researchers, to develop their expertise.
-Indeed, there are examples of highly respected IMF financial economists who chose to move to other institutions.
-There is some scope for promotion to senior levels through the "guru" track, but numbers are strictly limited, and this track has generally been aimed at specialists rather than financial economists looking to progress to senior managerial positions.

-The IMF is in the process of developing a new human resource strategy that will provide the opportunity to address these issues.
-As part of this strategy, the institution is considering ways to facilitate recruiting and retaining staff with macrofinancial skills, including by establishing a career track for experts including financial economists.
-Projections for higher staff turnover in coming years, due to expected retirements, may also provide greater scope for recruitment of staff with expertise in financial economics and related areas.
+Indeed, there are examples of highly respected IMF

-42 According to IEO surveys, OEDs were more confident than authorities regarding IMF staff skills.
+According to IEO surveys, OEDs were more confident than authorities regarding IMF staff skills.
 Half of OED respondents reported that IMF staff working on Article IV teams were "well-qualified to analyze financial and macrofinancial issues," but this ranged from almost 70 percent among OED LIC respondents to about one-third of OED AE respondents (another one-third of whom still found that IMF staff was only "minimally qualified" to perform this function) (Monasterski, 2018).